jrossmanjr/zerocar2w/README.md

 - Access to RaspAP (RaspAP info: https://github.com/billz/raspap-webgui )
     - Rebbot after instillation
     - Connect to the hotspot - go to ```10.0.0.1``` to access the RaspAP interface to change the network settings

-- Setup Jellyfin
+- Access Server
-    - See this page for how to finish Jellyfin setup - https://pimylifeup.com/raspberry-pi-jellyfin/#firstsetup
+    - Use VLC or another DLNA player to access the server when on the hotspot

 -------------------------------------------------------------------------------------------------------------------------
 Future